Take Your Shoes Off

 - Overall well-being and an increase in happiness

-Really, just a few moments outdoors earthing can allow your body’s physiology to improve.
-That means your amazing organs, cells, bodily functions, and mechanisms can literally relax.
-Your nervous system can calm, and stress can dissolve.
+Just a few moments outdoors earthing can improve your body’s physiology.
+That means your amazing organs, cells, bodily functions, and mechanisms can relax.
+Your nervous system can calm down, and stress can dissolve.

 Would any of us pass up a completely free, non-invasive, negative-side-effect-lacking, natural improvement to our health and wellness?
 Surely not.